 Director of Communications at Best Company Ever

 When onboarding new clients, there’s really no better way to impress and make them feel welcome than by sending a handwritten letter.
 You could also include a handwritten letter in a new client welcome kit.
-When you write a letter, you are showing that you took out the time from your busy schedule to show you care for your clients.
+When you write a letter, you are showing that you took out the time from your busy schedule to show you care for your clients; just make sure you send it at the right time to get it to them on time.
 Putting it in a little kit shows you care even more.

 If you’re ready to send handwritten letters with ease, contact Handwrytten!
 We’ll get you started with pricing options to best suit your business‘ needs.